Guide / Ebook

 Infrared (IR) sensors are devices that detect infrared radiation, which is invisible to the human eye.
 These sensors detect the heat emitted by objects and convert it into a visible image, allowing cameras to capture clear footage in low-light conditions.
 Cameras with built-in IR are particularly useful for projects that operate around the clock or require continuous monitoring overnight.

-IR range in construction cameras refers to the maximum distance at which the camera’s infrared sensors can capture clear images in low light conditions.
+IR range in jobsite cameras refers to the maximum distance at which the camera’s infrared sensors can capture clear images in low light conditions.
 This range can vary between different camera models and should be considered when selecting a camera suitable for the size and requirements of the construction site.

 There are three common rating systems for the durability of cameras, accessories, and enclosures: